Glastonbury boss Michael Eavis leads 2024 New Year Honours list

 Eavis’ daughter and Glasto organiser Emily celebrated by posting an archive photo of her father from the ’70s with the message: “So proud of my dad today.”

+He was previously crowned Godlike Genius at the NME Awards in 1996, while his daughter also received the same accolade in 2020 in the festival’s 50th year, following in the footsteps of the likes of Blondie, U2, The Cure, Coldplay and the Pet Shop Boys.
+She also became the first non-performer to win the Godlike Genius gong in almost 20 years.

-More than 1,227 recipients are honoured on the main list, 48 per cent of whom are women and 13.8 per cent are from an ethnic minority background.
+More than 1,227 recipients are honoured on the main New Year Honours list, 48 per cent of whom are women and 13.8 per cent are from an ethnic minority background.
 You can view the full list here.

 Elsewhere, Shirley Bassey, who previously became a dame in 1999, said she was “truly humbled” to become the 64th living member of the Order of the Companion of Honour.